iocafe/eosal/extensions/tls/ssl-test-keys-and-certs/readme.txt

 8.1.2020/pekka

 alice.crt: Certificate for Alice in PEM format.
 This is public information. alice.key: Key for Alice in PEM format.
-This is seacret and must be known only to Alice. bob.crt, bob.key, carol.crt and caarol.key: Same as alice.*, but for Bob and Carol (peers of Alice).
+This is secret and must be known only to Alice. bob.crt, bob.key, carol.crt and caarol.key: Same as alice.*, but for Bob and Carol (peers of Alice).
 Server loads for example alice.crt and alice.key to identify itself to clients. ca.crt: Self signed root certificate, PEM format.
 This is public information.